Ys-Prakash/transcv/README.md

 ## How to use

-### An example for using the VisRecTrans API for getting a custom ViT model :
+### An example for using the VisRecTrans class for getting a custom ViT model :

 ```python
 from transcv.visrectrans import VisRecTrans